 We identified a second neuropsychiatric drug candidate, BXCL502, through our AI-based platform.
-We plan to evaluate BXCL502 initially as a monotherapy and possibly as a combination with BXCL501 for the chronic treatment of agitation in patients with dementia.
+We plan to evaluate BXCL502 initially as a monotherapy and possibly as a combination with BXCL501 for the chronic treatment of agitation in patients with dementia or other stress-related illnesses.
 The active pharmaceutical ingredient ("API") underlying BXCL502 is designed to affect serotonergic signaling in the brain.
-Our preclinical data suggests BXCL502 has the potential to treat stress-related neuropsychiatric symptoms in dementia.
-In previously published third-party clinical trial data, daily administration of the API of BXCL502 demonstrated improvement in behaviors using a well-established, clinically validated symptom scale.
+Our preclinical data suggests BXCL502 has the potential to treat stress-related neuropsychiatric symptoms in dementia or other illness.
+In previously published third-party clinical trial data, daily administration of the API of BXCL502 demonstrated improvement in such behaviors using a well-established, clinically validated symptom scale.
 Formulation and clinical development planning are currently under way with BXCL502.